Open-Store-Foundation/docs/src/docs/publishing-process.md

 - The oracle fetches $ENDPOINT/.well-known/assetlinks.json
 - It finds the entry for your app and compares SHA‑256 certificate fingerprints with those saved on‑chain
 - If all required fingerprints match, verification succeeds (Oracle fee applies)
-- After success, you can submit artifacts for Artifact Validation

-## Publishing variants

-You control validation and publication independently to fit your workflow and budget:

-1. Publication only
+## Publication
-   - The artifact is marked as published but not validated
-   - Discoverability: by address only (Explorer mode)

-2. Separate validation then publication
-   - First perform Artifact Validation (Validation fee), then publish later
-   - Discoverability after publication: catalog and name search (requires Ownership Verification + Artifact Validation)

-3. Combined validation + publication
-   - Submit for validation and request auto‑publication on success in one flow

 Notes

 - Without Ownership Verification you can still publish, but artifacts will not appear in catalog/name search; they remain accessible by address
-- Artifact Validation requires Ownership Verification to be completed successfully
+- Catalog and search require Ownership Verification and Proof Validation to succeed

 ## Asset availability and Terms

 - Catalog and search
-  - Shown only for apps that passed Ownership Verification and Artifact Validation
+  - Shown only for apps that passed Ownership Verification and Proof Validation
   - Apps that violate the Terms of Service may be removed from catalog and search

 - Explorer mode (by address)